 Though it's not illegal, Mongolians are somewhat uncomfortable discussing homosexuality or seeing same-sex relationships.
 It's best to avoid public displays of affection and save them for the privacy of your hotel or when you get home.

 Getting involved is not generally advised; while making a political statement in your country of birth is admirable, be sure to be discreet when traveling in other countries.

 It's always polite to ask someone if they mind being photographed.
 Some travelers have reported locals getting offended when being photographed.
 Some temples and government buildings may not permit photography so make sure you find out first before adding to your holiday photos.

-Most locals in Mongolia still practise Buddhism despite the previous communist government repressing or killing many of those who practised the religion and closing monasteries across the county.
+Most locals in Mongolia still practice Buddhism despite the previous communist government repressing or killing many of those who practised the religion and closing monasteries across the county.

 The Kazakh nomads and some Mongols practise Islam.